PlasticRanger

 • Water

-The Method:
+The Method

 • Wash the eyeglasses properly to locate and identify the scratches.
 Washing is an important step as it will clean the plastic lens and makes the scratches identifiable, which is essential to remove them.

-• Fill a bowl with some baking soda and steadily add water while stirring it properly with a stirring stick to make a thick paste.
+• Fill a bowl with baking soda and steadily add water while stirring it properly with a stirring stick to make a thick paste.

 • Rub the applied paste with a firm hand with a microfiber cloth.
 Doing that constantly a few times will make the cloth capture all the scratches.
 However, keep the pressure steady, or it will create more scratches which we need to avoid at any cost.